XiaodZhao/SocialMOIF/README.md

-# SocialMOIF
+# SocialMOIF: Multi-Order Intention Fusion for Pedestrian Trajectory Prediction
-SocialMOIF: Multi-Order Intention Fusion for Pedestrian Trajectory Prediction
+The code will be coming soon.Stay tuned!🤓🤓🤓